danijar/handout/README.md

 1. Install via `pip3 install -U handout`.
 2. Run your script via `python3 script.py`.
 (You can start with the `example.py`
    from the repository.)
-3. Open `output/index.html` in your browser to view the handout.
+3. Open `output/index.html` in your browser to view the result.
 4. Iterate and refresh your browser.

 ## Features